 #Saving a dataset in csv format (into R working directory)

-# The following shows how to save a dataset in csv format to your working directory.
-To save a data frame in CSV #format, use write.csv.
-Unless you’ve created row names via the rownames command, you typically want to set #row.names = FALSE.
+To save a data set/frame in .csv format, use write.csv.
+Unless you’ve created row names via the rownames command, you typically want to set row.names = FALSE.
+You can keep dataframe and datafile names the same.

 #Loading a csv dataset (from R working directory)

-dataset = read.csv("datasetfilename") # you can keep the dataset name and filename the same
+"header=TRUE".
+You can keep the dataset name and filename the same.

 Exporting Data Files from R